Bleeplo/unixtekeystrokes/README.md

 For example, Manjaro users.
 Your Python module directory would be something like " /home/user/.local/lib/python3.9/site-packages/"

 And that should be all there is to the setup.
 Why don't I make this for pip?
 Because I don't really want to.
 I just don't care enough to do so.

+Also I provided a list of Chr() codes that is used for when you are using the "keystroke detection" functions.